December 30, 2009

 Method:

 1. Pick over the lentils and rinse a couple of times.
-Place in a pot, add 2 1/2 cups of water, bring to a boil on medium-high heat.
-Reduce heat to medium-low, add 1/4 teaspoon salt, cover and cook for about 20 minutes or until the lentils are soft and there is little liquid is left in the pot.
+Place in a pot with 3 cups of water, and bring to a boil on medium-high heat.
+Reduce the heat to medium-low, add 1/4 teaspoon salt, cover, and cook for about 30 minutes, or until the lentils are soft and little liquid is left in the pot.
 Set aside.

-2. Rinse rice with cool water, soak in 3-4 cups of water with 2 tablespoons of salt for a couple of hours.
+2. Rinse the rice 2-3 times with cool water, soak in 4-5 cups of water with 2-3 tablespoons of salt for a couple of hours.

-3. Saute chopped onions in 2 tablespoons of oil on medium heat until the onions begin to soften, add turmeric, stir, Add the raisins, dates, a dash of cinnamon, saute lightly for a couple of minutes.
+3. In a small pan, sauté the chopped onion in 3 tablespoons of oil over medium heat until softened.
+Add turmeric, stir, add the raisins, dates, and a dash of cinnamon.
+Sauté lightly for 2-3 minutes.
 Set aside

-7. Cover and cook for 10 minutes on medium-high heat until rice is steaming, lower heat to medium-low and steam the rice for another 45-50 minutes.
+6. Cover and cook over medium-high heat for 10 minutes until the rice starts steaming.
+Reduce the heat to medium-low, and steam the rice gently for another 45-50 minutes.

-Serve rice on a large platter topped with fried onions, raisins and dates.
-This dish is best served with mast o khiar and salad shirazi.
+Transfer the rice to a large platter.
+Top with fried onions, raisins, and dates.
+Serve warm with mast o khiar and salad shirazi.

 Enjoy!